NettieUnrau/Conrad-Roth-Slides/README.md

 and place and confirms his standing in the community.
 **Rights:** *Portsmouth Times*, 1949.
 Reproduced for research and educational purposes.

 ---

+### "Archival and Preservation Notes"

+This collection is being documented as a preservation and access project.
+Work includes:

+Collection assessment and documentation
+Preservation of original order where present Identification of creators and provenance
+Item-level description
+Digitization and image management
+Historical and contextual research
+Public access through digital exhibition

+The goal is to preserve both the physical collection and the historical information embedded within it, while making the materials discoverable for researchers, local historians, genealogists, and the public.

+---